Why is the US so Dry? 2 Solutions!

 This water is needed for life (no water = no life).

-Lastly, is the consumption, and as more people move to the desert, with lawns and golf courses eating up water the more of it is consumed at least this is what I originally thought.
+Lastly, there is the consumption, and as more people move to the desert, with lawns and golf courses eating up water, the more of it is consumed, at least this is what I originally thought.

 The truth is according to VOX HERE 14% of water use in the west is commercial and residential.